CristopherNim/WGU-D206/D213/D213_Task_2.md

 	 1. Filters used for output space.
 	 2. maxlen of 100 to maximize the length of each sequence and reduced the model amount of memory
 	 3. embedding_dim - helps represent each word by a unique integer.
-	 4. The amount nodes is between the size of input layer and the size of the output layer.
+	 4. 4.
+The amount nodes are between the input layer's size and the size of the output layer.
 	 5. Early stopping is used to prevent overfitting

 1. I will use the sigmoid function for the output layer since the column we are trying to predict is binary.
 2. I have a binary classification, so I will only use one node.
 3. The loss function I will use is the binary cross-entropy since the classification is binary.
 4. The optimizer I will use is the "Adam," which has good performance.
 The adam optimizer is easy to implement and requires little memory.
 5. Early stopping is being used to prevent overfitting.
-Early stopping will occurred when validation loss occurs or it stops improving
+Early stopping will occur when validation loss occurs, or it stops improving.
 	1.  ![[Pasted image 20210630211923.png]]
-6.  •   evaluation metric : The evaluation metric is accuracy
+6.  •   evaluation metric: The evaluation metric is accuracy
 ![[Pasted image 20210630212657.png]]
 ![[Pasted image 20210609225858.png]]
 ![[Pasted image 20210609225956.png]]